15+ Oracle Statistics That You Need To Know In 2022

 One of the highest adoption rates is seen for the company’s cloud platform.
 According to Oracle statistics, the company has more than 70 million daily users and 33 billion transactions.

-It is currently used by 54,000 devices and has collected more than 700 petabytes from 19 data centers around the world.
+As of 2023, Oracle can be used by above 54,000 devices and has collected more than 700 petabytes from 19 data centers around the world.

 (Source: Channel Insider)